-English 401 is designed to help students become better able to use writing for academic, professional, and personal goals.
-More Information
+English 401 is designed to help students become better able to use writing for academic, professional and personal goals.

 Introductory Literature Course

 English 419 is a wonderful introduction to the scholarly study of literature, and the gateway course to English Department major declaration.
 It provides basic training in how to read and interpret literary texts, the essential groundwork students will need in order to be successful in upper-level literature courses.
-419 is a pre-requisite for taking poetry writing classes and for declaring the English, English Literature, and English Teaching majors.
+English 419 is a prerequisite for taking poetry writing classes and for declaring the English, English Literature and English Teaching majors.